-Note: If the router's IP address is 192.168.1.1, your PC's IP address must be within the range of $192.168.1.2 \sim 192.168.1.254$, the gateway must be 192.168.1.1
+If the router's IP address is 192.168.1.1, your PC's IP address must be within the range of $192.168.1.2 \sim 192.168.1.254$, the gateway must be 192.168.1.1.

-4.2 Quick Installation Guide
+3.2 Quick Installation Guide

-With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the TL-WR641G 108Mbps Wireless Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a web browser.
+With a Web-based (Internet Explorer or Netscape[®] Navigator) utility, it is easy to configure and manage the TL-WR542G 54Mbps Wireless Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.

-Connect to the router by typing http://192.168.1.1 in the address field of web browser.
+Connect to the router by typing http://192.168.1.1 in the address field of Web browser.

-Figure 4-3 Login the router
+Figure 3-3 Login the router

-After a moment, a login window will appear similar to that shown in Figure 4-4.
+After a moment, a login window will appear similar to that shown in Figure 3-4.
 Enter admin for the User Name and Password, both in lower case letters.
 Then click the OK button or press the Enter key.

-Figure 4-4 Login Windows
+Figure 3-4 Login Windows

-Note: If the above screen does not pop-up, it means that your web-browser has been set to a proxy.
+If the above screen does not pop-up, it means that your Web-browser has been set to a proxy.
 Go to Tools menu>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.

-If the User Name and Password are correct, you can configure the router using the web browser.
+If the User Name and Password are correct, you can configure the router using the Web browser.
 Please click the Quick Setup link on the left of the main menu and the Quick Setup screen will appear.

-Figure 4-5 Quick Setup
+Figure 3-5 Quick Setup

-Click Next, then Choose WAN Connection Type page will appear, shown in figure 4-6.
+Click Next, and then Choose WAN Connection Type page will appear, shown in Figure 3-6.